Episodes

 Cain settled in the land of Nod, east of Eden, and built a city named after his son Enoch.
 Genesis 3 concludes with a brief genealogy of Cain's descendants, including Lamech (who boasted about killing a man).

-Adam and Eve then had another son named Seth.
+Adam and Eve then had another son, named Seth.

 Genesis 5

-Saturday Apr 12, 2025
+Apr 12, 2025

-Saturday Apr 12, 2025
+Apr 12, 2025

 Genesis 5 contains the genealogy from Adam to Noah, often called "the book of the generations of Adam."
 This chapter traces ten generations through the line of Seth (Adam's son), showing the lineage that would eventually lead to Noah.